 • Up to $1,000 support for research activities upon application and approval for first year GSAs

 • Use of Fairbank Center business cards and stationery for professional purposes, with approval

 • Regular use of the office space, averaging at least two days a week

 • Participation in GSA meetings and presentations by fellow GSAs

-• Submission of one post per semester (one on his or her research topic and the other on a Fairbank Center talk) for publication on the Fairbank Center’s blog
+• Submission of at least one post per semester (on his or her research topic and on Fairbank Center talks) for publication on the Fairbank Center’s blog

 • Occasional volunteer service to the Center, such as: